Oatmeal Balls [Toddler Friendly]

 - In a medium bowl, combine the oats, nut butter, honey, ground flax, vanilla extract, and cinnamon.
 Mix well until the ingredients are well combined and the mixture forms a sticky dough.
 Alternatively, you can combine the ingredients in a food processor.

-- If the dough is having a hard time coming together, you can add 1 tsp of water to make it more sticky.
+- If the dough is having a hard time coming together, you can add 1 teaspoon of water to make it more sticky.

 - Stir in the chocolate chips (if using).